EasySensors/ButtonSizeNode3/README.md

  - Authentication security - Atmel ATSHA204A Crypto Authentication Chip
  - External JDEC EPROM
  - Dualoptiboot bootloader.
 Implements over the air (OTA) firmware update ability
- - RFM69-HW (high power version) or CW (low power consumption version) 433 MHz Radio transceiver
+ - RFM69-HW (high power version) or CW (low power consumption version) 915, 868 or 433 MHz Radio transceiver
  - Battery voltage sensor (via divider)
- - Supply voltage up to 6.5 Volts
+ - Supply voltage  3.5-10 Volts
  - The Digital and Analog pins are 3.3 volts
- - Battery connector CR2032 240mAh
+ - Powered by two CR2032 batteries in series with high-efficiency power converter (3.5-10V).
  - FTDI  header for programming
  - You can cut with scissors, sensors and battery holder part, if you need just controller and radio